SN-ICE/Retreat2024/tutorial_piscola/README.md

 conda activate tutorial
 pip install -r requirements.txt
 ```
-Note that the PISCOLA version used it `2.0.0rc1`, which is a release candidate and therefore not installed simply with `pip install piscola`.
+Note that the PISCOLA version used is `2.0.0rc1`, which is a release candidate and therefore not installed simply with `pip install piscola`.